-- ☑ Delayed speech or pronunciation problems
+- C3 Delayed speech or pronunciation problems

-- I Trouble reading
+- ☞ Trouble reading

-- cs Easily distracted
+- ☑ Easily distracted

-- C3 Difficulty interacting with other students
+- Image: Second state

+Second

-- Slow to develop fine motor skills
+- C3 Slow to develop fine motor skills

-- Weak memory skills
+- 3 Weak memory skills

 - C3 Trouble with open-ended questions

 - 3 Difficulty planning

 Mental health professionals do not know for certain what causes learning disabilities.
 There are some reasons that contribute to the condition.
 A current theory is learning disabilities stem from slight disturbances in brain structures and functions, and many times the disturbance begins before birth.
 Some factors that affect fetal brain development are genetic factors and mothers' use of tobacco, alcohol, or drugs during pregnancy.
 Other factors after birth that may contribute to learning disabilities are environmental in nature, such as lead poisoning.